nihalwashere/vmx-cap/README.md

 ### Clean

-Remove all the executables created by the "make" command, you can run
+To remove all the executables and clean your project use the below command,

 `make clean`